brunojppb/brunojppb.github.io/_posts/2020-09-20-using-custom-react-hooks-to-handle-components-external-events.md

 Can you notice how clean our modal component looks now?
 Better yet, we can reuse that same logic across our app just by reusing the `useClickAway` hook.
 Isn't that cool?

+> Disclaimer: This simple modal we created here is highly inaccessible.
+You should not use that modal sample code in production.

 [Here is the link](https://codesandbox.io/s/react-custom-hooks-see0d) to the Codesandbox demo we built on this blogpost.
 Feel free to copy and use it on your apps.